acfandino10/myCV/README.md

     npm install
     npm run serve

- The reason of this change is because on the deployed version the dist changes the directions of the folders and this components are on the same page so it works fine with just #hobbies instead of MyMainCV.html#hobbies on the href.
+ The reason of this change is because on the deployed version on the dist the directions of the folders change and since this components are on the same page, it works fine with just #hobbies instead of MyMainCV.html#hobbies on the href.

  ## The Deployed Version